 The Town Council office is located in the Hexham Cemetery main building.
-The Town Clerk, Jane Kevan, is based here and provides residents and Councillors with advice related to Town Council business.
+The Town Clerk is based here and provides residents and Councillors with advice related to Town Council business.
 The Council Office telephone number is 01434 609575 (please leave your name & number if no one answers and your call will be returned).

 Residents who wish to seek the Council’s help or raise an issue with Council should either contact the Clerk or a ward Councillor.